Chemistry: A-level

 Hands-on lessons taught by subject specialists

 Our teaching staff are specialists in Chemistry, aiming to inspire all students to enjoy the subject and achieve their best, regardless of ability.
-High quality marking and feedback support students’ progress.
+High quality marking, feedback, exam preparation and planning next steps all support students’ progress.

 The course